Accommodation in Yanbu

 If you are moving to Yanbu for work, there is a high chance that your employer will take care of your accommodation.
 However, even if this is the case and all the arrangements have been made for you, it's best to inspect the property you are about to rent in person and study the rental agreement carefully.

 If you are looking for accommodation on your own, a good place to start is online.
-Check popular websites like Bayut or Aqar.
+Check popular housing websites like Bayut or Aqar.
 They can also give you an overview of the real estate market in general so that you have a better idea of what rentals are on offer, price range and more.

 Social media can also be very useful when searching for rentals.
 Check Facebook groups and local expat forums (like Yanbu Expatriates and Yanbu Yard Sale) for tips on house hunting and maybe even rental offers.

 If you've had time to explore Yanbu first hand and have your heart set on a particular compound, you can also stop by and talk to the compound manager about any available rental options in the compound.
-Some of the most popular compounds are The Cove Yanbu, Arabian Homes and others.
+Some of the most popular compounds are The Cove Yanbu, Arabian Homes, and others.

 If you have friends, colleagues or family in Yanbu, it's also a good idea to ask them for help or advice in your apartment hunting.